 SPCR Involvement and Engagement Funding Calls

-SPCR Patient and Public Involvement and Public Engagement grant
+SPCR Patient and Public Involvement and Public Engagement grant (Closed)

 opportunity for all researchers in spcr departments

 The SPCR would like to contribute to the NIHR’s ambition to develop new ideas to improve patient and public involvement (PPI) and public engagement activities.
 This funding call is to encourage researchers to trial novel and creative approaches to PPI and/ or public engagement or extend their work to reach new audiences.
 The patient and public involvement and public engagement projects need to have a strong link to primary care research.
 This research can be funded by any (inter)national funder to be eligible for this funding call.

+Funding can be requested for up to £8,000.
+The School aims to fund a combination of smaller and larger projects.
 This is the second time the SPCR runs this call.
 Successful applications from the previous SPCR Patient and Public Involvement and Public Engagement funding call can be found here.

 This funding call is now closed and applications are no longer accepted.
-The call is expected to be repeated in May/ June 2020.